 These people are less concerned about pleasing others.
 They want the work to be done and that the team does not get lost in emotions.
 They tend to stick to their made-up minds and concluded opinions and are therefore sometimes viewed as persistent and stubborn.
 Their quest for independence makes them like to do things in their own way.
 The supervisor must intervene with direct instruction if he or she wishes a different procedure.
 Difficult to express their own feelings, they may find it a challenge to sell their ideas and generate enthusiasm.
 They rather trust themselves than others and could have a delegation problem.

 Learning to understand others, “walking in their shoes”, assessing the impact of one’s actions on others is a learning ground for these people.
 They learn best in a systematic and logical process.
 They have to learn to demand less and to delegate more.
 Compromise must be practiced.
 Occasionally “empathizing” the emotional side of an event is important to leadership, as well as the ability to engage in cooperation with others.

 These people need their own work area clearly defined.
 Close supervision annoys them.
 Their competence is just as important to them as the opportunity to present their results.
 They are well suited for technical and fact-based work, less for interpersonal relations at work.
 They need the trust and competencies to turn their strategic visions into reality.

-My registered tendencies on orientations of structure, loyalty, actions and relationships typical of behavior towards one’s environment and other people help to make the following statement on my STAB Type:
+Eric’s registered tendencies on orientations of structure, loyalty, actions and relationships typical of behavior towards one’s environment and other people help to make the following statement on his STAB Type:

-I achieve targets through determination and perseverance by applying an analytical attitude and focus on results and I am probably experienced as pragmatic, objective and fact-oriented while being less concerned about pleasing others as I want the work to be done and that the team does not get lost in emotions.
+He achieves targets through determination and perseverance by applying an analytical attitude and focus on results and he probably is perceived as pragmatic, objective and fact-oriented while being less concerned about pleasing others as he wants the work to be done and that the team does not get lost in emotions.

 → Personality traits summary: Combined conclusion